uchicago-cs/cmsc22000/website/hw/hw6.rst

 Now, do the following:

--  [10 points] Take the URL of the run you just produced, and paste it into Gradescope (under “Task 1.1: Successful run”)
+-  Take the URL of the run you just produced, and paste it into Gradescope (under “Task 1.1: Successful run”)

--  [10 points] Make a change to the libgeometry code that will prevent it from compiling.
+-  Make a change to the libgeometry code that will prevent it from compiling.
 Commit and push that change; your run should eventually fail (make sure to double-check that the "Build libgeometry" step is failing).
 Paste the URL of the failed run on Gradescope (under “Task 1.2: Failed run (compiling)”)

--  [10 points] Fix the change you made, and make another change that will make the tests fail.
+-  Fix the change you made, and make another change that will make the tests fail.
 Commit and push that change; your run should eventually fail (make sure to double-check that the "Run tests" step is failing).
 Paste the URL of the failed run on